franciscof5/Cubepoints---With-Advanced-Modifications/readme.txt

 4. Advanced widget configurations

 == Upgrade Notice ==

+= 3.2.1 =
+Hotfix for version 3.2.
+Fixes the broken "Donate" module and adds the "Limit Comment Points" that was missing from version 3.2.

+= 3.2 =
+New "Limit Comment Points" module added.
+"Donate" module updated.
+Several bugfixes to the "PayPal Top-up" module, "Custom Points" module and CubePoints core.

+= 3.1.1 =
+Translations for 11 locales added.
+Problems with RTL support, "PayPal Top-up" module & "Comment Spam Control" module fixed.

+= 3.1 =
+New features and modules added.
+Several bugs fixed as well.

 = 3.0.3 =
 New module (YouTube Video) added.
 Minor bugfixes made and improved code for XHTML validation.